2017 Hungarian presidential election: Left-wing opposition

-In the 2014 parliamentary election, the short-lived Unity political alliance had gained only 38 seats, less than the 40 required to nominate a presidential candidate, thus Majtényi needed the support of Politics Can Be Different (LMP) which was not a member party of the Unity alliance, unlike the other left-wing parties.
-As early as 3 January, the Dialogue for Hungary (PM) expressed its support for Majtényi, who "always fought for the people with the tool of the law".
-On the same day, party leader Gábor Fodor declared on Hír TV that the Hungarian Liberal Party (Liberals) would join Majtényi's initiative.
+In the 2014 parliamentary election, the short-lived Unity political alliance had gained only 38 seats, less than the 40 required to nominate a presidential candidate, thus Majtényi needed the support of Politics Can Be Different which was not a member party of the Unity alliance, unlike the other left-wing parties.
+As early as 3 January, the Dialogue for Hungary expressed its support for Majtényi, who "always fought for the people with the tool of the law".
+On the same day, party leader Gábor Fodor declared on Hír TV that the Hungarian Liberal Party would join Majtényi's initiative.
 Independent MP Péter Kónya, also chairman of the Solidarity for Republic extra-parliamentary party, added his signature on 5 January.
 LMP decided to support Majtényi's nomination "in the light of the present realities" on 3 February, but also argued in favour of introduction of a direct presidential election system.
-On 15 February, the parliamentary group of the Hungarian Socialist Party (MSZP) announced its support at a news conference.
+On 15 February, the parliamentary group of the Hungarian Socialist Party announced its support at a news conference.
 Party chairman Gyula Molnár said they had found a candidate who "is able to represent their democratic commitment".
-On 24 February, the presidency of the Democratic Coalition (DK) authorized the party's four MPs to support and vote for Majtényi.
+On 24 February, the presidency of the Democratic Coalition authorized the party's four MPs to support and vote for Majtényi.
 Leader Ferenc Gyurcsány said their candidate represents "solidarity and republican ideals".
-Finally, the Together (Együtt) party also declared its support on 27 February.
+Finally, the Together party also declared its support on 27 February.
 In summary, 43 MPs (including two independents) supported Majtényi's nomination, and he thus became an official candidate for the position of President of Hungary, the first opposition candidate since András Balogh (2010) and the first non-partisan civil candidate since László Sólyom (2005).